Doing Bayesian Data Analysis in brms and the tidyverse

 What and why

 Kruschke began his text with “This book explains how to actually do Bayesian data analysis, by real people (like you), for realistic data (like yours).”
 In the same way, this project is designed to help those real people do Bayesian data analysis.
-My contribution is converting Kruschke’s JAGS and Stan code for use in Bürkner’s brms package, which makes it easier to fit Bayesian regression models in R using Hamiltonian Monte Carlo (HMC).
-I also prefer plotting and data wrangling with the packages from the tidyverse.
+My contribution is converting Kruschke’s JAGS and Stan code for use in Bürkner’s brms package (Bürkner, 2017, 2018, 2020f), which makes it easier to fit Bayesian regression models in R (R Core Team, 2020) using Hamiltonian Monte Carlo.
+I also prefer plotting and data wrangling with the packages from the tidyverse (Wickham, 2019b; Wickham, Averick, et al., 2019).
 So we’ll be using those methods, too.

 This project is not meant to stand alone.
-It’s a supplement to the second edition of Kruschke’s Doing Bayesian Data Analysis.
+It’s a supplement to the second edition of Kruschke’s (2015) Doing Bayesian data analysis: A tutorial with R, JAGS, and Stan.
 Please give the source material some love.

 We’re not done yet and I could use your help.

-There are some minor improvements I’d like to add in future versions, such as refreshed hyperlinks (e.g., prioritizing HTTPS, following canonical CRAN style), prettying up the plots with custom themes, and so on.
-As much as I’m looking forward to these improvements, they’re mainly just fluff.
-The most important improvements I’d like to make are patching up the content holes.
+There are some minor improvements I’d like to add in future versions, such as prettying up the plots with custom themes.
+More importantly, I’d like to patch up the content holes.
 A few simulations, figures, and models are beyond my current skill set.
 I’ve opened separate GitHub issues for the most important ones and they are as follows:

 - the effective-sample-size simulations in Section 7.5.2 and the corresponding plots in Figures 7.13 and 7.14 (issue #15),